Alexotieno1717/Neighbourhood/README.md

 #### Known Bugs
 * There are no known bugs currently but pull requests are allowed incase you spot a bug

+#### Contact Information
+If you have any question or contributions, please email me at alexotieno900@gmail.com